X-Genesis-Qhulut/alpha/README.md

     These instructions assume that you have downloaded the alpha-core project from GitHub and are in the "alpha-core" directory.

     Of course, use your own username, password and server address.
-If you are running locally the server could be "localhost".
+If you are running locally the server could be "localhost" (or just omit the -h option altogether).

     Perhaps turn the above four lines into a shell script and run that when appropriate.